JdeRobot/RoboticsBackend/README.md

 ### Github Action _Release Robotics Academy_

-This action should be used when releasing a new RoboticsAcademy version.
-You should not use this action when creating a beta or testing image.
-For that purpose use the ones below.
+This action should be used when releasing a new RoboticsAcademy version. **You should not use this action when creating a beta or testing image**.
+For that purpose use _Generate Robotics Academy_ or _Generate Robotics Academy Database_.

 This github action is prepared to call the actions _Generate Robotics Academy_ and _Generate Robotics Academy Database_.
 This github action needs some inputs: